ARCHER2-HPC/archer2-docs/docs/software-libraries/hdf5.md

     + There are no currently known issues.

 === "Full system"

     + There is currently a problem with the module file which means `cray-hdf5-parallel` will not operate correctly in `PrgEnv-aocc`.
       One can load module `epcc-cray-hdf5-parallel` instead as a work-around if `PrgEnv-aocc` is required.

 === "4-cabinet system"

     + There are no currently known issues.

 Some general comments and information on serial and parallel I/O to ARCHER2 are given in the section on
 [I/O and file systems](../user-guide/io.md).

+## Compiling applications against HDF5

+If the appropriate programming environment and HDF5 modules are loaded, compiling applications against the HDF5 libraries should straightforward.
+You should use the compiler wrappers `cc`, `CC`, and/or `ftn`.
+See, e.g., `cc --cray-print-opts` for the full list of include paths and library paths and options added by the compiler wrapper.

 ## Resources